davidjimenezphd/sharingGroupML_DL/README.md

 * 2017_09_07: Ensembles (*Juan José Moreira*) + Python Pipelines (*Pablo Dago*) + Lightning RF
 * 2017_07_28: Deep Learning Survey (*David Jiménez*) + Python 3D (*David de la Iglesia*)

-## Upcoming ***12th*** Session
+## Upcoming ***13th*** Session
 > **Room D+i, 11:00h - 13:00h, Rúa Fonte das Abelleiras, s/n - Edificio CITEXVI**
-### 11/10/2018 - Workshop Session I: Evolutionary Algorithms (theory)** with *David Jiménez*, *Diego Reiriz* and *Javier Guzman*
+### 25/10/2018 - Workshop Session II: Evolutionary Algorithms (practical challenge)** with *David Jiménez*, *Diego Reiriz* and *Javier Guzman*

 |![evolutionary_walk](https://user-images.githubusercontent.com/30496090/44568568-aec6a180-a777-11e8-9655-7a9ff7781147.png)|
 ![learn_giraffe](https://user-images.githubusercontent.com/30496090/44568575-b2f2bf00-a777-11e8-9755-3e9a26773e89.gif)|
 |---|---|
 > Traditional AI algorithms like Evolutionary Algorithms are currently receiving special attention from the research community thanks to the simplicity and effectiveness of these algorithms.
-In this first part of the Workshop we will review the fundamentals and some advanced topics about evolutionary algorithms.
+In this second part of the Workshop we will play with all the concepts of EA in a challenge-based hands on lab session.

 Co-organized by **David Jiménez** *from the Multimodal Infomation Area* and **Diego Reiriz** and **Javier Guzman** from the *Intelligent Systems Area* @ Gradiant